 You might also like this keto pesto pasta.

-I don’t know about you but we eat fresh tomatoes along with fresh basil from our garden all summer long.
-And when you add buffalo mozzarella you it’s next level.
+I don’t know about you but we eat fresh tomatoes and fresh basil from our garden all summer long.
+And when you add buffalo mozzarella it’s next level.
 So today I used these flavors and made this low carb pasta caprese recipe using fresh zucchini noodle (also from our garden).

 You’d be surprised at how much flavor there is in this dish and the best thing is that it takes almost no time at all!
 I’m talking 15 minutes max for this fresh and tasty, gluten free and low carb noodle dish.
 And surprisingly it has a great dose of protein.
 One serving has 14.6 grams of protein and 9 grams of net carbs.